 Bill is survived by his sons and their families, Tim (Rosa Maria) and Mike (Gaylene); 10 siblings; 5 grandkids- Miren Lowry, Amaya (Jim) O’Connor, Luke Lowry, Micki (Kevin) Golden, and Melissa (Cody) Bullock; and 9 great-grandchildren.
 He is preceded in death by his parents, Charles and Sally Lowry; oldest sister, Hazel; and wife, Nita.
 His family would like to express their deepest appreciation to the staff and residents of Grace Assisted Living in Nampa and the First Choice Hospice caregivers for their kindness to and care of Bill.
 He was grateful for all of you!

 Memorial Services will be held Saturday, December 7, 2019 at the Jordan Valley Elementary Gym at 11:00am with graveside services to follow immediately after.
 Dinner will be served at the Parish Hall after the services.
-In lieu of flowers the family requests donations be made to the Children of Fallen Patriots Foundation (www.fallenpatriots.org), who provide college scholarships and educational counseling to military children who have lost a parent in the line of duty.To send flowers to the family of William Lowry, please visit Tribute Store
+In lieu of flowers the family requests donations be made to the Children of Fallen Patriots Foundation (www.fallenpatriots.org), who provide college scholarships and educational counseling to military children who have lost a parent in the line of duty.To send flowers to the family or plant a tree in memory of William Lowry, please visit Tribute Store